 - Disability Insurance: Employers may take out 0.5% of an employee’s wages from their paycheck, for a max of $60.

 Step 5: Process Payroll

 After taking out deductions and withholdings, you will pay your employees their net earnings.
 As a small business, it may be advantageous to save money by writing checks manually, though payroll software can save precious time and reduce human error.

 Paying your employees is not the final step.
 It’s critical to maintain accurate payroll records to submit to the IRS and New York State.
 Issuing pay stubs to employees is one method, and it’s legally obligated.
 It’s also a good idea to store information electronically on a hard drive.

 Filing electronically is mandatory for New York State, or else you’ll be subject to penalties and potential delays.
-This will require an NYS-45 form to be filed on a quarterly basis.
+This will require an NYS-45 form to be filed quarterly.
 This includes combined withholdings, wage reporting, and unemployment insurance returns.